Drew Waters Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The righty's last time out came on Thursday against the Los Angeles Dodgers, when he threw six innings, surrendering one earned run while allowing two hits.
+- The left-hander last pitched on Friday against the Oakland Athletics, when he tossed seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.